Boiler not working? Here’s what to do if yours breaks down

 As always, if the noises don’t stop, or even get worse, there’s no harm in calling out a professional to take a look.
 And if you think it might be time to replace your boiler altogether, see our guides to the costs of repairing or replacing your boiler, and how long it takes to fit a new boiler.

 To avoid an emergency, it’s a good idea to have regular boiler check-ups.
-With OVO HomePlan, our engineers will help make sure your central heating system stays up and running.
-From £13 a month, you’ll get:
+With our boiler cover, a network of Gas Safe engineers will help make sure your central heating system stays up and running.
+From £15 a month, you’ll get:

 - Unlimited callouts